EugenMayer/docker-image-traefik/README.md

 Thanks!

 **kubernetes**

-If you are using k8s you might rather consider using a [configMap](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/) like [this](https://gist.github.com/joejulian/607f0090230d9aa8701155590c22c3e2) to stick with the canonical way.
+If you are using k8s you might rather consider using a [configMap](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/) like [this](https://gist.github.com/joejulian/607f0090230d9aa8701155590c22c3e2) to stick with the canonical way and not using this image

 ## Configuration